Gorilla trekking… the measure of adventure

 Heading into Rwanda

 The first thing we notice is the landscape.
 It’s hilly, green and the land looks well tended.
 Of the countries we have seen this one is distinct.
 Gone are the flat plains of Kenya and Tanzania.
 And it doesn’t have the red soil typical of Uganda.
 No wonder they call this the Switzerland of Africa.
-I thought it was a cliché.
-But as the truck groans its way up and down serpentine roads, it all begins makes sense.

 I couldn’t have been more wrong.

-The lead up to the Gorilla Trek
+Up to the Gorilla Trek

 The Gorilla Permit Centre: